rahil627/my-programming-stuff/langs/programming-languages.md

     - concurrency looks easy: just add wait or yield, then use pecan.co lib macro to debug
     - also have several concurrency libs for various implementations
       - https://player03.com/openfl/threads-guide/
-  - my favorite general-use systems language: simple 'n clean, *light-feeling*--feels like a scripting language!, **more powerful than C#**, but without all the *heaviness* of it, **feeling more like a cross between actionscript and ocaml: expressive** though not as beautiful as ruby, just *siiiick*, **garbage collector depends on the target**, **low-key best language of all-time**
+  - **my favorite general-use systems language**: simple 'n clean, *light-feeling*--feels like a scripting language!, **more powerful than C#**, but without all the *heaviness* of it, **feeling more like a cross between actionscript and ocaml: expressive though not as beautiful as ruby**, just *siiiick*, garbage collector depends on the target, **low-key best language of all-time**
   - **made for games!**
     - **though, with a garbage collector, instead of worrying about managing memory at a fine level, you worry about the garbage collector, which is a trade-off i'd very easily take..!**
       - https://www.youtube.com/watch?v=pZcKyqLcjzc
-        - a dev of Dune using heaps notes the main problem being memory allocation, not cpu, and sneaking in garbage collection times
+        - **a dev of Dune using heaps notes the main problem being memory allocation, not cpu, and sneaking in garbage collection times
-        - though, i think, it's worth not worrying most of the time, then just checking allocations via a memory profiler when there is a problem, or once in a while, as opposed to the insane development cycle of  rust, where you worry about everything all the time..
+        - though, i think, it's worth not worrying most of the time, then just checking allocations via a memory profiler when there is a problem, or once in a while, as opposed to the insane development cycle of rust/c++, where you worry about everything all the time..**
         - **all of northgard runs on a single cpu thread/core, it's just the gpu that's struggling**
         - their dune game only recently added threads
   - frameworks include: NME, Heaps, OpenFL (now feels like it's stuck with too much Flash baggage..), HaxeFlixel, HaxePunk, Heaps, Kha; all of them are basically an i/o base **to create basically *anything*, cross-platform**.
 In addition, there's HaxeUI and bindings for React and React Native for cross-platform UI, along with bindings for other stuff, like RayLib and Unreal